infantesromeroadrian/infantesromeroadrian/README.md

 I am open to collaborations and new opportunities.
 Feel free to contact me through the following ways:
 - Email: infantesromeroadrian@gmail.com

-You can follow me [GitHub](https://github.com/infantesromeroadrian) to keep up to date with my latest projects and publications.
+You can follow me on [GitHub](https://github.com/infantesromeroadrian) to keep up to date with my latest projects and publications.

 # 💻 Tech Stack:
 ## Programming languages: